The Next Banking Crisis: The Issue Whose Name They Dare Not Speak by Doug Henwood (July 20, 1992)

 banking problem (aside from political expediency, it's one of

-"forbearance" -- the hope that the problem will just go away with time
+"forbearance" -- the hope that the problem will just go away with

 and economic growth.
 But the economy is hardly growing, and insolvency